 The journey through the inner trenches of Hollywood, to the ultimate development of a Mixed Media Artist:

-The wealthy patron loved the artwork he did, but pushed harder for Brayden to give the work the feel of luxury for someone with his refined taste.
-After he was able to find the sweep spot in the work, the patron admired what he did, and gave him a handsome payout.
-He took the funds from his first art commission and took funds to secure a lease on small apartment in Burbank with a garage to work in, sold his RV, and felt that fire burn brighter and brighter inside as he started to build his art business.
-There he took the idea with the magazine collage, and created some of his photography images as collage artworks, while utilizing the millionaires suggestions on how to make the work feel like a luxury item.
-He showcased some of the works he did for the Millionaire in Malibu, but the first gallery he found wanting to showcase his work in Santa Monica was interested in these new luxurious hybrid collage pieces he created.
+He received a nice payment from his first art commission and took funds to secure a lease on small apartment in Burbank, sold his RV, and felt that fire burn brighter and brighter inside as he started to build his art business.
+He showcased some of the works he did in the interim in Malibu, but the first gallery he found wanting to showcase his work in Santa Monica was interested in these new hybrid collage pieces he created.
 At that first show he sold the collage works, and the gallery owner had customers wanting him to create some new editions from these initial artworks he had done, thus leading to him inventing a new process of new art creation similar to the original, but new versions with new abstract paint, and collage work over a his unique custom processing.
 From there he has found more galleries, and he has been able to finally move the art into his main source of income, allowing him to hit his works full force, nothing holding him back.
 He was finally able to move into a larger workspace, that allows him to do really elaborate woodworking.
 He has even done a few murals around Hollywood, also built LED lighting into the murals, and taken part in top shows associated with Art Basel Miami, LA Art Show, on top of showing in big galleries from coast to coast, on 3 different continents, 7 countries, and has been selling to buyers from all around the world, on top of several A list celebrities owning and showcasing his work.
 He truly loves what he does, and is obsessive about his pieces, and he creates unique frames from scratch for the pieces to give a full 360 art experience.
 Having a first hand experience in his years working in Hollywood he knows that fame, or money are of non importance in the grand scheme of things, those two things in excess will only distract, his only one desire is to one day create a work that is so complex, so intricate in detail that it will blow the minds of all who view it, and to view it in a way that doesn’t need a name next to it to validate it.
 Obviously he would Love for Braden Bugazzi to be known, but he doesn’t want a known name to be all that makes the work.